LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/mrdatastorageandprocessing.rst

 Data collected and processed by the MRI Lab
 ----------------
-The MRI Lab acquires MRI images that are then made available to the researcher via the CIMeC Data Retrieving System (CDRMS).
+The MRI Lab acquires MRI images that are then made available to the researcher via the CIMeC Data Retrieving System (CDRMS <link>).

 The MRI images may come in different formats: